 Who is managing this?

-Prof. Aart van Bezooijen (materials collection)
+Prof. Aart van Bezooijen (material collection)

-Sandra König (materials database)
+Sandra König (material database)

 Michael Krenz, Lorenz Ebersbach (creative assistance)

 Want to visit the collection or need more information?